andreaskoch/gargantua/README.md

 - **measure** response times
 - **detect** broken links

-from your command line on Linux, MacOS and Windows.
+from your command line on Linux, macOS and Windows.

 ![Animation: gargantua v0.1.0 crawling a website](files/gargantua-in-action-crawling-a-website.gif)